 The Writer – D.M.
 Charles

-Born in 1985 in New York, Derrick Michael Charles is an African-American comic book writer living in the Coop City section of the Bronx.
-Graduating from Lehman College in 2008 with a degree in Business Administration and a minor in Black Studies, Derrick never officially pursued writing academically.
+D. M. Charles is an African-American comic book writer living in the Coop City section of the Bronx.
+Graduating with a degree in Business Administration and a minor in Black Studies, Derrick never officially pursued writing academically.
 Instead, he became interested in the field of writing in the years following his graduation when he rediscovered his love reading through fantasy novels and comic books.